Experience the Finale of a Faceoff Between the World’s Most Iconic Motorcycles and Builders

 For the first time ever, two jaw-dropping custom motorcycles will be making their way to the Legends Ride auction block.
 On Monday, Aug.
 3, 2015 you’ll have the chance to bid on a 2014 Indian Chieftain and 2014 Harley-Davidson Road King, both fully customized by a group of Black Hills area high school students under the instruction of the world’s most renowned customization experts.

-Student participants from across the Black Hills will transform the Indian primarily using John Shope’s Dirty Bird Concepts fabrications, and the Harley will make its transformation primarily with parts from Paul Yaffe’s Bagger Nation as well as other sponsors.
-In addition to Shope and Yaffe, the students will learn state-of-the-art customization techniques from motorcycle industry veterans including Dave Perewitz of Perewitz Cycle Fab, Randy and Nick Cramer of Dakota V-Twin and Keith Terry of Terry Components, as well as Sturgis Brown High School instructors Chad Hedderman and Bill Johnson.
+Student participants from across the Black Hills have transformed the Indian primarily using John Shope’s Dirty Bird Concepts fabrications, and the Harley made its transformation primarily with parts from Paul Yaffe’s Bagger Nation as well as other sponsors.
+In addition to Shope and Yaffe, the students learned state-of-the-art customization techniques from motorcycle industry veterans Randy and Nick Cramer of Dakota V-Twin, Chris Malo of Baggster and Keith Terry of Terry Components, as well as Sturgis Brown High School instructors Chad Hedderman and Bill Johnson.
+Students were also exposed to the work of Dave Perewitz of Perewitz Cycle Fab.
 By working alongside leading professionals, the bike build project opens students’ eyes to industry careers and provides them with the skills and experience to put them one step ahead.

-The world will get its first glimpse of the incredible Indian and head-turning Harley during an unveiling at the world-famous Donnie Smith Bike and Car Show.
-This competition has brought the bike build program many first place trophies throughout the years, but with two bikes this year, there can only be one first place!
+The world got its first glimpse of the incredible Indian and head-turning Harley during an unveiling at the world-famous Donnie Smith Bike and Car Show.
+This competition has brought the bike build program many first place trophies throughout the years, and 2015 was no different.
+The student-built custom 2014 Indian Chieftain received 1st place in the Full Custom/Other Bagger Class and the 2014 Harley-Davidson Road King took 2nd place in the Harley Road King with 26” Wheel (Full Custom) Category.
+The students competed against professional custom bike builders from around the country, which makes winning these awards a remarkable achievement.

-The real winner in this competition will be the bike that can raise the most charitable funds during the Legends Ride auction.
-Proceeds from one bike will support a new scholarship program for participants, and the other will support the Legends Ride’s mission.
+The real winner in this competition will be the bike that can raise the most funds during the Legends Ride auction.
 Join 2015 Legends Ride guests and celebrity riders in support of a good cause, and follow the amazing progress of this year’s Student Build Challenge on the Sturgis Legends Ride Facebook Page.

 Thank you to the following industry leaders for powering the 2015 Buffalo Chip Challenge: